-SMPS4 and SMPS5 are non-DVS-capable regulators.
+SMPS4 is a non-DVS-capable regulator.
 The slew rate of the output voltage is not controlled internally, and the converter achieves the new output voltage in JUMP mode.
-When changes to the output voltage are required, programming the changes to the output voltages of SMPS4 and SMPS5 at a rate slower than $2.5~\text{mV}/\mu\text{s}$ is recommended to avoid voltage overshoot or undershoot.
+When changes to the output voltage are required, programming the changes to the output voltage of SMPS4 at a rate slower than 2.5 mV/ $\mu$ s is recommended to avoid voltage overshoot or undershoot.